 Keto Pork Carnitas Nachos is the perfect low-carb snack meal!
 We know that some will champion the hamburg, a cut of pizza, tacos, or the all-American hot dog.
 But, nachos are more than just delicious.
-They are perfect for sharing, great with a cold “cerveza,” and can be Keto friendly!
+They are perfect for sharing, great with a cold “cerveza,” and can be low in carbs!
 The challenge is making a low-carb tortilla chip to pair with authentic Mexican carnitas.
 Our recipe using pork “carnitas” will meet the challenge and become one of your favorites!

 Start with the carnitas.
 It is basically slowly-roasted pulled pork with Mexican seasonings.
 Cooking low-and-slow is the secret to cooking any pork butt (actually pork shoulder).
 Joanie slowly roasts both pork and beef in the oven for hours until the meat simply falls apart.
 Our Dry Rub Beef Roast is a perfect example.
 That is the needed technique for carnitas, as well.